Clark Park: 20th century

 In 1947, nearby residents complained to city officials about a stagnant pool of water that had gathered in the bowl of Clark Park and become fetid over the course of four months.
 A city official conceded that the situation was "deplorable" but said nothing could be done because the city lacked money to fill in the hole.
 Still, Eagles star running back Steve Van Buren continued to take weekly walks with his dog there.

 In 1950, the park hosted the neighborhood's qualification round of the annual Metropolitan Philadelphia Marbles Tournament, which attracted a record 9,148 boys and girls.

-In June 1961, the city spent $40,000 ($ today) on park improvements, adding a basketball court, shuffleboard court, checker tables, a tot-lot, two drinking fountains and general landscaping.
+In June 1961, the city spent $40,000 ($ today) on park improvements, adding a basketball court, shuffleboard court, checkers tables, a tot-lot, two drinking fountains and general landscaping.

 The Friends of Clark Park (FOCP), a nonprofit volunteer organization, was founded in 1973 to help maintain the park.
 Yet the 1970s and '80s saw park maintenance steadily decline; no major capital projects were completed except for normal repairs and the installation of playground equipment in the early 1980s.
 In November 1989, the figure of Little Nell was torn from its pedestal and thrown face-down by vandals.
 FOCP raised money to do the repairs, which were overseen by the Fairmount Park Art Association, and requested additional lighting to illuminate the sculpture.

 By 1998, "Trash and broken glass surrounded the Dickens statue and littered the park.
 More than once, the neighbors fought the city just to get the grass cut.
 Lacking lights, the park was off-limits after dusk except to drug dealers and their prey," wrote Judith Rodin, the president of the nearby University of Pennsylvania, which was heavily involved in gentrification efforts in the neighborhood.